German exports to Iran expected to double after sanctions lifted

 The VDMA engineering trade group plans to open an office in Tehran in the first half of this year to help companies sell machinery in Iran.

-Tehran has already announced plans to buy 114 civil aircraft from Franco-German manufacturer Airbus - a deal possibly worth more than $10 billion at catalogue prices.
+Tehran has already announced plans to buy 114 civil aircraft from Franco-German manufacturer Airbus (AIR.PA) - a deal possibly worth more than $10 billion at catalog prices.

-Last week, Siemens signed deals to work on Iran’s railway infrastructure while Daimler announced plans for its commercial vehicle division to return to Iran.
+Last week, Siemens (SIEGn.DE) signed deals to work on Iran’s railway infrastructure while Daimler (DAIGn.DE) announced plans for its commercial vehicle division to return to Iran.